urielsalis/mojiraFeedIRC/README.md

-How to run:
+#How to run:
 -
+- Download the latest release, extract and run java -jar mojiraFeedIRC-2.0.0.jar

+#How to compile:
+-
 - Run mvn package
 - Run java -jar target/mojiraFeedIRC-2.0.0-jar-with-dependencies.jar

-How to use:
+#How to use:
 -
 - Connect using a IRC client to localhost:6667 using the same username as in MOJIRA
 - Register with /msg FeedServer REGISTER password